MikeM164/aws-projects/README.md

 This repository features a collection of projects that demonstrate various AWS services and solutions.

 Projects
-1. Wordpress on AWS with EC2, RDS and ALB
+1. Create highly available Wordpress application on AWS
    - Description: Designing a resilient, scalable WordPress web application on AWS
    - Service used: VPC, EC2, IAM, RDS, ALB and Secrets Manager
    - Project directory: